Welcome to the home page for the on-line Financial Facts Tool Kit!

 – Information the Securities Industry and Financial Markets Association from on what you need to know about municipal

 bonds, including tax considerations, safety, and other basic information.

-- Invest Wisely: An Introduction to Mutual Funds – Advice from the SEC about mutual funds and the impact of fees and commissions.
+- Mutual Funds and ETFs – A Guide for Investors – Advice from the SEC about mutual funds and ETFs and the impact of fees and commissions.

 Tools to Manage Your Money & Investments:

 – Tips from the SEC on the questions you should ask about investments and

 the people who sell them, and what to do if you have a problem.

 - 10 Questions to Ask When Choosing a Financial Planner